The Village of Marathon City is a picturesque hillside community located along the banks of the

 In addition to its excellent public and private elementary schools and a top performing public high school, several higher education facilities are located less than a half-hour drive from the village.
 Northcentral Technical College offer associates degree and certificate programs in a number of career areas.
 The University of Wisconsin – Marathon County campus offers a full range of classes that allow students to complete their first two-years of degree requirements close to home and then transfer to almost any 4-year college or university.
 Globe University, Rasmussen College and Upper Iowa University also have centers a short drive away offering degree programs for the non-traditional student.

-Marathon City has several private health care providers offering chiropractic, dental, optometric and primary medical care.
-Two hospitals, Aspirus Wausau and Ministry St. Clare’s, several clinics offering a full range of medical and surgical specialists and a variety of other health care providers are less than a half-hour away.
+Marathon City has several private health care providers offering chiropractic, dental, vision, and primary medical care.
+Two hospitals, Aspirus Wausau and Ascension St. Clare’s, several clinics offering a full range of medical and surgical specialists and a variety of other health care providers are less than a half-hour away.
 In addition, the main campus of the Marshfield Clinic, one of the largest private medical practices and research clinics in the Midwest, is located less than a 45 minute drive away.

 Recreation and Culture